Nothing.

 Do this

-You can certainly keep using your older hotmail.com or other Microsoft-provided email address.
+You can certainly keep using your older hotmail.com or other Microsoft-provided email addresses.
 There’s no reason to change.

 The only thing that changes is where you look for it: outlook.com.
-But even there, Microsoft will ensure that if you try to go to hotmail.com, you’ll be sent to Outlook.com.
+If you try to go to hotmail.com, you’ll be sent to Outlook.com.

 Regardless of whether you recover the account or not, I would encourage you to review the steps outlined in this article to avoid it ever happening again: https://askleo.com/a-one-step-way-to-lose-your-account-forever/